ej8899/m365-admin-and-powershell/intune-mdm-device-reset.md

 ## ℹ️ Notes

-- This is a **secure factory reset** — not a format or reimage.
+- This is a **secure factory reset** — it is **DESTRUCTIVE**
-- No USB or imaging required — device uses built-in reset.
+- No USB or imaging required — device uses built-in reset IF a valid recovery partition.
 - You'll get a **clean slate** with no trace of the previous user.

 ---